Feedback, complaints and challenges: Planning and Environment Decisions Wales

 Putting things right

-3.22.
-Where maladministration or an error by the Planning Inspectorate has led to injustice or hardship, we will try to offer a remedy that returns the complainant to the position they would have been in otherwise.
-If that is not possible, the Planning Inspectorate will provide compensation for unnecessary expense incurred as a result of an acknowledged error where there are compelling reasons to do so.
+3.20.
+Where maladministration or an error by Planning and Environment Decisions Wales has led to injustice or hardship, we will try to offer a remedy that returns the complainant to the position they would have been in otherwise.
+If that is not possible, Planning and Environment Decisions Wales will provide compensation for unnecessary expense incurred as a result of an acknowledged error where there are compelling reasons to do so.

-3.23.
-The Planning Inspectorate will consider carefully complaints and requests for financial compensation received within 6 months of the date of the error or of any subsequent appeal decision by us related to that error.
+3.21.
+Planning and Environment Decisions Wales will consider carefully complaints and requests for financial compensation received within 6 months of the date of the error or of any subsequent appeal decision by us related to that error.

 - an apology, explanation, and acknowledgement of responsibility;